 Some Key Liquidity Ratios

-Several financial ratios measure the liquidity of the firm, with all information coming from your balance sheet.
-Those ratios are the current ratio, the quick ratio or acid test, and the interval measure or the burn rate.
+A handful of financial ratios measure the liquidity of the firm, with all information coming from your balance sheet.
+Those ratios include the current ratio, the quick ratio or acid test, and the interval measure or burn rate.

-- The simplest is the current ratio.
-It is the percentage of total current assets divided by the total current liabilities.
+- The simplest is the current ratio, which equals total current assets divided by total current liabilities.
 It borrows from the investing definition because it assumes all the assets can be converted instantly into cash, which is often not the case.
-A value of over 100% is not unusual when calculating the current ratio.
+A value of over 100 percent is not unusual when calculating the current ratio.

-- The quick ratio, or acid test, measures a business' ability to meet current liabilities from assets than can be readily sold (though it is preferable to meet these obligations from cash flow).
-It deducts inventories and prepayments from current assets, then divides them by current liabilities.
+- The quick ratio, or acid test, measures a business' ability to meet current liabilities from assets that can be readily sold, although it is preferable to meet these obligations from cash flow.
+The quick ratio deducts inventories and prepayments from current assets, then divides them by current liabilities.

 - The interval measure, also known as the burn rate, looks at the number of days a company can operate using only cash on hand.
-It is similar to the current ratio and quick ratio in that it is concerned with how easily a company can satisfy its current debt obligations.
-It is, however, sometimes preferred to the quick and current ratios because it provides an approximation of the actual number of days, where the other ratios provide a value that indicates the ability and ease of making the payments.
-The interval measure is calculated by dividing quick assets, or those assets then can be immediately converted into cash, by daily operating expenses.
+It is similar to the current ratio and quick ratio in its concern with how easily a company can satisfy its current debt obligations.
+The burn rate is, however, sometimes preferred to the quick and current ratios because it provides an approximation of the actual number of days, while the other ratios provide a value that indicates the ability and ease of making the payments.
+The interval measure is calculated by dividing quick assets, or those assets that can be immediately converted into cash, by daily operating expenses.

-Also useful is net working capital, or working capital, is the total aggregate amount of all current assets less all current liabilities, measuring the short-term liquidity of a business.
-It's also an indicator of the ability of the company's management to utilize assets in an efficient manner
+Also useful is net working capital or working capital, which is the total aggregate amount of all current assets less all current liabilities, measuring the short-term liquidity of a business.
+It's also an indicator of the ability of the company's management to use assets efficiently.

-While some business owners will consider all assets in calculating these ratios, some analysts will only use the most liquid assets, as they are looking at a worst-case scenario.
+While some business owners consider all assets in calculating these ratios, some analysts only use the most liquid assets, as they are looking at a worst-case scenario.